 To clinch this coveted award, the park had to topple other premium game reserves such as Serengeti National Park in Tanzania, the Kruger National Park in South Africa, and the Okavango Delta in Botswana.
 But what makes the Mara so popular?

-The magic of the Maasai Mara Game Reserve cannot be fully captured in writing.
+The magic of the Masai Mara Game Reserve cannot be fully captured in writing.
 It has to be personally experienced and savored.
 Only then can you immerse yourself in the culture and spirit of the Mara.

 In this detailed and exhaustive compilation, we present you with the 5 most adventurous activities to do and see in the Maasai Mara Game Reserve.

 1. Cultural visit to a Maasai village

 Arguably one of the most distinctive peoples of Africa, the Maasai are a hotpot of cultural preservation and heritage.
 Incredibly, these semi-nomadic people have managed to resist most western influences and zealously guard their cultural beliefs and practices.

 The area around the Mara is mainly inhabited by the Maasai, and naturally, a visit to a Maasai village is a must for any culture enthusiast.
 Did you know that despite their tall stature, the Maasai reside in huts (manyattas) that are roughly only 3 feet in height?
 Here, you will be able to experience these dwellings firsthand.

 You will also get to witness the Maasai world-renown unique sense of fashion, their incredible and intricate beaded jewelry as well as their fascinating choice of shoes.
 If you are lucky, the Maasai morans (warriors) will throw in a dance or two for your enjoyment!